Possible quantum liquid crystal phases of helium monolayers

-There are many reasons to believe that the broad specific-heat anomalies observed in $^4$He and $^3$He are due to $\it{continuous}$ 2D melting transitions of the C2 phase which possesses some type of spatial order.
-First, entropy changes associated with them, $\Delta S =$ 0.4--0.5 $N_2k_\text{B}$, are large enough to convince the presence of phase transitions (see Fig.~\ref{fig3}(a)).
-Second, the anomalies look qualitatively similar between the two isotopes though they obey different quantum statistics.
-Third, the anomalies are substantially broad and the broadness is insensitive to the system size.
-Eventually, they are similar to the Monte Carlo simulation for melting of a 2D classical Lennard-Jones solid~\cite{WierschemManousakis2011PRB}, which is consistent with the KTHNY theory, as shown in Fig.~\ref{fig1}(c).
-In the same figure we also plot the specific-heat anomaly for the superfluid transition of 2D liquid $^4$He~\cite{Ceperley1989PRB} as a typical example of the Kosterlitz-Thouless type transition.
-Generally, the KTHNY theory predicts 2D solid to melt through two continuous transitions on warming, i.e., a transition from solid to hexatic and that from hexatic to uniform liquid.
-Both are accompanied by intrinsically rounded specific-heat anomalies due to proliferation of free dislocations and disclinations, respectively.
-The peaks will be centered at 10--30\% higher temperatures than the true transition temperatures at which practically no anomalies are observed~\cite{WierschemManousakis2011PRB}.
+There are several reasons to believe that the broad specific-heat anomalies observed in $^4$He and $^3$He are due to $\textit{continuous}$ 2D melting transitions of the C2 phase which possesses some type of spatial order.
+For example, entropy changes associated with them, $\Delta S =$ 0.4--0.5 $N_2k_\text{B}$, are large enough to convince one of the presence of phase transitions [see Fig.~\ref{fig3}(a)].
+The anomalies are substantially broad, and the broadness should be intrinsic since they are insensitive to the system size.
+Eventually, they are similar to the Monte Carlo simulation for melting of a 2D classical Lennard-Jones solid~\cite{WierschemManousakis2011PRB} as shown in Fig.~\ref{fig1}(c).
+This simulation is consistent with the KTHNY theory~\cite{Halperin-Nelson1978PRL,*NelsonHalperin1979PRB,*Young1979PRB}.
+The theory predicts that, in general, 2D solid melts through two continuous transitions on warming, i.e., a transition from solid to hexatic at the melting temperature ($T_{\mathrm{m}}$) and that from hexatic to uniform liquid at a slightly higher temperature ($T_{\mathrm{i}}$).
+The two transitions are due to unbinding of dislocation pairs and disclination ones, respectively.
+They are accompanied by intrinsically rounded specific-heat anomalies because of subsequent proliferation of the free topological defects.
+The two anomalies, however, can easily merge into a broader single peak because usually $(T_{\mathrm{i}}-T_{\mathrm{m}})/T_{\mathrm{m}}\ll1$~\cite{WierschemManousakis2011PRB}.
+In the same figure we also plot the PIMC simulation of the specific heat anomaly for the superfluid transition of 2D liquid $^4$He~\cite{Ceperley1989PRB} as a typical example of the Kosterlitz-Thouless type transition where a single step transition occurs due to unbinding of vortex pairs~\cite{jKentcomment}.
+Importantly, these specific heat peaks are centered at 10\%--30\% higher temperatures than the true transition temperatures at which practically no anomalies are observed~\cite{WierschemManousakis2011PRB,Ceperley1989PRB,BerkerNelson1979PRB}.